Low Impact Turf Care

 A carpet of green grass is a satisfying feat, but can require the use of fertilizers, watering and pesticides.

 How you take care of your lawn is important for clean waters.
-When fertilizer is spilled or washed into the street and down storm sewers it can harm our lakes, wetlands and streams.
+When fertilizer is spilled or washed into the street and down storm drains, it can harm our lakes, wetlands and streams.
 The same is true for lawn clippings, fallen leaves and pesticides.
-When these materials wash into our waterways, they bring with them excess nutrients and pollutants that can cause algae to bloom or damage water in other ways.
+When these materials wash into our waterways, they bring with them excess nutrients and pollutants that can cause algae or other damage.

 How can you take care of your lawn and protect our waters?